Refreryo/refreryo-revolution.github.io/docs/about.md

 ## Privacy & Terms

-- We collect minimal data necessary for bot functionality
+- We collect **minimal** data necessary for bot functionality
-- User data is never sold or shared with third parties
+- User data is never sold, shared with third parties or other companies
-- Complete privacy policy coming soon
+- *Complete privacy policy coming soon*

 ---